arnaudjuracek/svg-to-pdf/README.md

 const options = {
   docPath: '/tmp/file.pdf',

-  // All `font-family=` attributes will be resolved from this root path
+  // All attributes refering to an external file path will be resolved from this
+  // root path
-  fontRoot: process.cwd(),
+  rootPath: process.cwd(),

   // color space can be either 'rgb' or 'cmyk'
   colorSpace: 'cmyk',